Free Temperature Converter

 Celsius to Kelvin Conversion Table

 Need a quick reference without using our Celsius to Kelvin calculator?
-Use this chart to find common temperature benchmarks, from standard room conditions to the boiling point of water.
+Use this chart to find common temperature benchmarks, from absolute zero to the surface of the Sun.

 Celsius (°C) Kelvin (K) Context